ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-menu/index.md

 The following example demonstrates all of the above columns menu tab properties.
 Note the following:

-- All columns menu tabs have been configured to ignore column moves in the grid by setting `suppressSyncLayoutWithGrid = true` on the default column definition.
+- All columns menu tabs have been configured to ignore column moves in the grid by setting `suppressSyncLayoutWithGrid=true` on the default column definition.
 - The **Name** column doesn't show the top filter section as `suppressColumnFilter`, `suppressColumnSelectAll` and `suppressColumnExpandAll` are all set to `true`.
 - The **Age** column shows the group columns in a collapsed state as `contractColumnSelection` is set to `true`.